Gemini Deep Research Returns Thin, Shallow Results

 2. Scope too narrow / no research to do

-What's the password for OpenAI's GPT-5? (you want a fact) → don’t use Deep Research; regular search in 30s.
+What's the latest GPT-5.5 context window? (you want one fact) → don’t use Deep Research; a regular Gemini search answers in 30 seconds.

 Did Sam Altman tweet on March 5, 2024? (single-fact verification) → same.